QuaidTahir/code-vault/README.md

 # code-vault

-Cookie created via JavaScript for password storing locally on clients pc.
+Problem: Remembering passwords and usernames in an organized manner.

+Solution: Creation of a JavaScript cookie that would store your passwords into a file stored locally on your computer.